Jchristian27/the-life-changing-magic-of-tidying-up-notes/README.md

 #### What you don't need, your family doesn't either
 - If you want to give something away to a family member or friend rather than donating it or throwing it away, don't push people to take it unconditionally or pressure them by making them feel guilty.
 - Find out in advance what they like, and if you find something that fits those criteria, then and only then should you show it to them.
-You can also offer to give it to them on the condition that it is something they would gave been willing to pay for.
+You can also offer to give it to them on the condition that it is something they would have been willing to pay for.
-- We need to show consideration for other by helping them avoid the burden of owning more than they need or can enjoy.
+- We need to show consideration for others by helping them avoid the burden of owning more than they need or can enjoy.

 #### Tidying is a dialogue with one's self
 - The act of carefully considering each object you own to see whether it sparks joy inside of you is like conversing with oneself through the medium of your possessions.